 In 2018, Ohio Innovation Fund (OIF) expanded its Student Experience Program through the offering of student internships and shadow experiences.
-To date, OIF has hosted more than 50 students in our offices from a variety of universities, such as Kent State University, Ohio State University, Ohio University, Wittenberg University, Kenyon College and Case Western Reserve University.
+We hosted more than 17 students throughout the year from a variety of universities, such as Kent State University, Ohio State University, Ohio University, Wittenberg University, Kenyon College and Case Western Reserve University.

-What did a typical day look like for you as an OIF intern?
+What does a typical day look like for you as an OIF intern?